2026 Pricing Data

 Does insurance cover blepharoplasty (eyelid surgery)?

-Insurance coverage for blepharoplasty (eyelid surgery) is: never.
+Insurance coverage for blepharoplasty (eyelid surgery) is classified as: Not Covered.
 Cosmetic blepharoplasty is not covered.
 Upper eyelid surgery may be covered if drooping obstructs vision (requires visual field testing).

 What's the cheapest state for blepharoplasty (eyelid surgery)?